-Even as MDFA Elite Division matches were shifted out of Cooperage as the stadium hasn't received an Occupation Certificate, WIFA lays out red carpet for celebrities
+Even as MDFA Elite Division matches were shifted out of Cooperage as stadium hasn't received an Occupation Certificate, WIFA lays out red carpet for celebs

 Red carpet welcomes are something that Bollywood stars are accustomed to.
 And that is precisely what the Western India Football Association (WIFA) rolled out for them during a friendly match between All Stars Football Club led by actor Abhishek Bachchan and Satyug Gold Stars Football Club led by businessman Raj Kundra at the Cooperage Stadium on Saturday.